How To Franchise Your Business: A Six-Step Overview

 When it comes to estate planning, one of the most common questions people ask is: "Can I write my own Will and have it notarized?"
 The idea of creating your own Will might seem straightforward, but ensuring it's legally valid is what truly matters for protecting your wishes.

 The short answer?
 In many cases, you technically can write your own Will—but that doesn't mean you should.
 Wills are governed by state law, and every state has its own specific requirements for creating, signing, and witnessing them.
+Before writing your will, it's worth considering whether a living trust might serve you better — especially if you own real estate, have minor children, or want to avoid a lengthy probate process.

 While writing your own Will may appear simple on the surface, the legal requirements vary significantly by state.
 Making a mistake could leave your loved ones dealing with lengthy court battles or having your wishes ignored entirely.
 To help you understand this complex process, we'll cover general legal requirements for Wills, when notarization is necessary, and why working with a legal professional is the smartest way to protect your family's future.